edge-servers/immunity-controller/README.rst

 ``IMMUNITY_CONTROLLER_CONTEXT`` can be used to define system-wide configuration variables.

-For more information regarding how to use configuration variables in OpenWISP, see `How to use configuration variables <#how-to-use-configuration-variables>`_.
+For more information regarding how to use configuration variables in Immunity, see `How to use configuration variables <#how-to-use-configuration-variables>`_.

-For technical information about how variables are handled in the lower levels of OpenWISP, see `netjsonconfig context: configuration variables
+For technical information about how variables are handled in the lower levels of Immunity, see `netjsonconfig context: configuration variables
 <http://netjsonconfig.immunity.org/en/latest/general/basics.html#context-configuration-variables>`_.

 ``IMMUNITY_CONTROLLER_DEFAULT_AUTO_CERT``